Bring Your Own Device: benefits and risks

 From a legal perspective, the responsibility for protecting personal information rests with the data controller (ie the organisation), not the device owner.
-As such, you should read the Information Commissioner's Office guidelines on BYOD and data protection and be aware of your duties under the data protection laws, including the UK General Data Protection Regulation (UK GDPR).
+Read the Information Commissioner's Office guidelines on BYOD and data protection and be aware of your duties under the data protection laws, including the UK General Data Protection Regulation (UK GDPR).

 BYOD and home working best practices

-If you are relying on BYOD to facilitate home working, and your staff is using their own devices to access company software, you should:
+If your staff are working from home and using their own devices to access company software, you should:

 - consider using multi-factor authentication for remote access

 - ensure that the device owner's data and the organisation's data are kept separate

 - ensure that staff cannot inadvertently or deliberately move the organisation's data into their personal storage on the device or onto separate personally-owned devices

 - be aware that the device's security may be compromised and plan accordingly, eg update out-of-date and unpatched operating systems or software